jorroll/solid-forms/README.md

 ## Getting Started

 The basic building block of Solid Forms are FormControls (see `IFormControl` API).
 A FormControl is intended to model a single input element of a form.
 For example, an `<input />` element or a radio button group.
-You can use a FormControl to save the value of the input, to handle validation and track errors, to track whether the input has been touched, changed, submitted, etc. Importantly, the FormControl itself is just a [Solidjs `store` object](https://www.solidjs.com/docs/latest/api#using-stores) so all of it's properties are observable and you can easily respond to changes (e.g. with `createEffect()` or just using the control values inside of a component directly).
+You can use a FormControl to save the value of the input, to handle validation and track errors, to track whether the input has been touched, changed, submitted, etc. Importantly, the FormControl itself is just a [Solidjs `Store` object](https://www.solidjs.com/docs/latest/api#using-stores) so all of it's properties are observable and you can easily respond to changes (e.g. with `createEffect()` or just using the control values inside of a component directly). **All form controls in `solid-forms` are immutable unless you use the provided methods to update their state.**

 For example ([Stackblitz demo](https://stackblitz.com/edit/vitejs-vite-dyy5v3?file=src/TextInput.tsx)),